-- 5.108 The Local Plan is supported by an Infrastructure Delivery Plan (IDP) which provides an overview of existing education, health, social, community and cultural facilities and their current quality and capacity.
+- 5.109 The Local Plan is supported by an Infrastructure Delivery Plan (IDP) which provides an overview of existing education, health, social, community and cultural facilities and their current quality and capacity.
 It highlights the additional infrastructure required, as identified by infrastructure providers, to support forecast growth and how this will be delivered throughout the life of the Plan.
 Facilities may be provided in isolation or as part of more extensive developments.
-In addition, and as explained further within Policy DM9, planning obligations and the Community Infrastructure Levy can be used to help fund and support the delivery of essential community facilities. - 5.109 The Local Plan also plays a role in facilitating the delivery of essential social infrastructure required by service providers on suitable sites.
-Where appropriate, new facilities should be designed in a way to help facilitate shared use. - The Community Right to Bid aims to keep valued land and buildings (that are on the Assets of Community Value register) in community use by giving local people the chance to bid to buy them, if and when they come onto the market.
+In addition, and as explained further within Policy DM9, planning obligations and the Community Infrastructure Levy can be used to help fund and support the delivery of essential community facilities.
+Information on these mechanisms and an explanation of the relationship between them is set out within the Developer Contributions SPD. - 5.110 The Local Plan also plays a role in facilitating the delivery of essential social infrastructure required by service providers on suitable sites.
+Where appropriate, new facilities should be designed in a way to help facilitate shared use. - 5.111 The Community Right to Bid aims to keep valued land and buildings (that are on the Assets of Community Value register) in community use by giving local people the chance to bid to buy them, if and when they come onto the market.
 If an owner wants to sell property or land that is on the list, they must inform the Council.
 If the nominating body is keen to develop a bid, they can then call for the Council to trigger a moratorium period, during which time the owner cannot proceed to sell the asset.